mgk2014/PCMLAI-CAPSTONE2/README.md

 ### Model development - multi-class classification

-- Ran Logistic Regression (LR), KNN, DecisionTree (DT), Support Vector Machine (SVM), Random Forest (RF) and GradientBoosting (GB) classifiers with default parameters.
+- Ran Logistic Regression (LR), KNearest Neighbors (KNN), DecisionTree (DT), Support Vector Machine (SVM), Random Forest (RF) and GradientBoosting (GB) classifiers with default parameters.
 LR and SVM executed on smaller data sets (10k rows) but took a long time (> 9-10 hrs) with the 150K train dataset size chosen for this analysis.
 With the smaller data sets, SVM, LR did not improve upon the scores of the RF classifier.
 Subsquently, SVM, RF classifiers were removed in this analysis.
 These may be re-considered with better compute resources.

-- KNN, DT, RF and Gradient Boosting classifers with default parameters - Macro Precision, Recall, and F1 scores are recorded in this table
+- Macro Precision, Recall, and F1 scores for KNN, DT, RF and Gradient Boosting classifers (with default parameters) are recorded in this table

     <img src="plots/default-classifiers.png" alt="Default Classifiers" width="600">